7PintsOfCherryGarcia/sqzlib/README.md

 # sqzlib DNA fastA/Q encoding of sequences + compression

+## What is it?
-At its core sqzlib is small and flexible DNA sequence encoding library that can use a variety of compression algorithms for storing fasta and fastq files.
+At its core sqzlib is small and flexible DNA sequence encoding library that can use a variety of compression algorithms for handling fasta and fastq files.

+## What is contained here?
-This repo contains the C library as well as a CLI tool for encoding and decoding sequence files.
+This repo contains the library developed in C and targeting any GNU/Linux OS, as well as a CLI tool for encoding and decoding fasta and fastq DNA sequence files.

 If you want to know how well sqzlib compares to zlib or VGzim please head to [benchmarks](www.example.com)